amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

  Note : the packet does not get duplicated in Kernel, actual packet data stays in the packet buffers, with each clone or copy, the packet buffer stays intact, instead a new sk_buff (AKA SKB) is created, so new Metadata pointing to the existing packet buffer, although no copying of the packet in the Kernel, the packet is copied it reaches the application and the SKB is released.

-### 2) Kernel Interrupts (IRQ vs SoftIRQ)
+### 3) Kernel Interrupts (IRQ vs SoftIRQ)
-Simply, interrupts are used to stop the CPU from what it is doing and work on the interrupter's part instead, there are models of interrupts, each include many many types.
+Simply, interrupts are used to stop the CPU from what it is doing and work on the interrupter's part instead, there are models of interrupts, each include many many types, but following you can see there are two categories for these interrupts.
 - **Top-Half Interrupts (Hardware Interrupt)** : These kind of interrupts is very costly, and as a result the Interrupt handler masks it after 1st use, and then after that the NIC driver starts to use the SoftIRQ (Software interrupt) instead which can be interrupted by itself, you can observe these interrupts :
 ```
 $ cat /proc/interrupts